 Exploring smaller cities around the Midwest is one of my favorite ways to satisfy my wanderlust while saving for a bigger trip or working around a busy schedule.
 Family friendly weekend getaways can be an affordable and convenient trip idea when you’ve only got a few days or want to stick to a small budget.
-A weekend with kids in Evansville, Indiana, located just a few hours from Indianapolis and St. Louis, is the perfect Midwest getaway.
+Evansville, Indiana, located just a few hours from Indianapolis and St. Louis, is the perfect Midwest getaway.
 We recently visited for the first time for two nights during our spring break and found lots to keep everyone in our family entertained.

 We found this local place through Yelp reviews and thought it was a fun lunch spot.
 It’s located in a restored neighborhood near the river and features lots of farm to table types of sandwiches.
 My son’s mac and cheese was the real star and my kids loved finding all the pig related decor around the room.

 An Evansville chain of ice cream shops, we stopped in to try some of their homemade ice cream.
 I’ll be honest and say it wasn’t my favorite (it was kind of icy) but my kids loved the smile sundae with gummy worms and I would be interested in trying their chocobits next time.

 This was a pizza recommendation from friends on Facebook and we picked it up one night to eat in our room while we watched my beloved Butler Bulldogs lose in the NCAA tournament.
 The pizza is a thin crust and we enjoyed it.
 My kids demolished the pepperoni pizza and we tried a veggie and a BBQ pizza.
 I like that they offer small sizes so you can try various flavors.
 There are several locations around town.
 We did carry out from the one in Newburgh.